Medical Detox : When it’s Necessary and What to Expect

 Naltrexone

 Naltrexone can be used to treat both alcohol and opioid addiction.
+It is one of several alcohol detox medications prescribed to help reduce cravings and prevent relapse.
+This type of alcohol detox medication works by blocking the rewarding effects of alcohol in the brain.
 Like the other drugs used for MAT, naltrexone blocks opioid receptors, so a patient with naltrexone will not experience intoxication if they consume alcohol or opioids.
-Such an attribute can be fatal, considering if someone consumes alcohol or opioids with naltrexone, that person may suffer fatal respiratory depression or even an overdose.

 Disulfiram